Association

 The Sub-Committee collects and reviews information in Japan in a timely manner, mainly regarding practical aspects of examination and appeal by JPO as needed, with paying attention to the trends after the revision of the Patent Act or the Examination Guidelines, to provide member companies with results of these activities.
 Hearing opinions from member companies, the Sub-Committee submits requests and opinions to JPO or other relevant administrative organizations in cooperation with Intellectual Property Study Group of PMAT, as necessary.

-The Sub-Committee is suspended due to the lack of member companies wishing to participate in it.
+The Sub-Committee is suspended due to the lack of committee member companies wishing to participate in it.

 7.Medical Information Service Study Group

 The Medical Information Service Study Group handles issues occurring in customer service departments of pharmaceutical companies that directly receive inquiries from medical professionals such as medical doctors and pharmacists, patients, and general consumers.
-The Study Group works to acquire not only product knowledge regarding its own products, but also a wide range of peripheral knowledge, including response skill development and skills for operator education, and holds various study sessions and workshops so that one can respond to a wide variety of inquiries.
+The Study Group works to acquire not only product knowledge regarding its own products, but also a wide range of peripheral knowledge, including telephone communication skills and know-how in call center operations, and holds various study sessions and workshops so that one can respond to a wide variety of inquiries.

-In FY2024, the Study Group focuses on the following activities:
+In FY2025, the Study Group focuses on the following activities:

 - Activities of Study Group of Whole and Individual Sub-Committee

-The Whole Study Group works to promote mutual understanding among member companies by feeding back to the members the information obtained through attendance of the representatives from the “Liaison Meeting for Medical Information Service Manager” hosted by PMDA and the Sub-Committee Meeting for Medical Information Service under Pharmacovigilance Study Committee of FPMAJ.
+The Whole Study Group works to promote mutual understanding among member companies by sharing with the members the information obtained through attendance of the representatives from the “Liaison Meeting for Medical Information Service Manager” hosted by PMDA and the Sub-Committee Meeting for Medical Information Service under Pharmacovigilance Study Committee of FPMAJ.

 Information Review Study Group encourages self-improvement through plan, development, and management of various study groups and workshops.
-It also strives to gain a reputation of being attractive Study Group activities.
+It also strives to gain a reputation as attractive Study Group activities.

-Case Study Working Group works to improve communication skills through investigation of consultation cases, and feedback their results to member companies so that they can be used as educational materials in each member company - Holding of Seminars and Training Sessions
+Case Study Working Group works to improve communication skills through investigation of consultation cases, and shares their results with member companies so that they can be used as educational materials in each member company. - Holding of Seminars and Training Sessions

-The Study Group holds the following annual regular events to encourage member companies to acquire and broaden their knowledge.
+The Study Group holds the following events to encourage member companies to acquire and broaden their knowledge and contribute to the improvement of the committee members’ skills.

 - Pharmaceutical Consultant Forum